CACabusas/itd103_casestudy2/README.md

 web application which features the following:
   1) The list of timestamps that the motion detection detected
      - The list also has the following features:
-         a) Filter system to filter the list by date
+         - Filter system to filter the list by date
-         b) Sorting system to sort the list ascending or descending according to the date and time
+         - Sorting system to sort the list ascending or descending according to the date and time
   2) A bar graph that visualizes the motion detected per hour

 In the timestamp list, the user is able to **_delete_** entries.